nus-cs1010/2324-s1/docs/c-in-cs1010.md

 #### Why?
 - Could lead to dangling `else` confusion
-- Easy to forget to put back the `{}` pair if the body is modified beyond a single statements
+- Easy to forget to put back the `{}` pair if the body is modified beyond a single statement

 #### What should be used instead?
 - Always use `{}` even if the conditional or loop body contains only a single statement.